tosin2013/baremetal-playbooks/docs/trigger-equinix-server-instance.md

 This will open a web browser with a user-friendly interface where you can input the required parameters and trigger the pipeline.

+The GUI will load default values from a SQLite database if they are available, so you don't have to type them in every time.

 ## GUI Interface

 The Streamlit GUI provides a simple form for entering the necessary parameters: